-3. Also, given a particular laboratory physical objective, students will correctly construct physical systems, learn to use and manipulate laboratory apparatus, and correctly make and analyze measurements of these physical systems.
+3. Also, given a particular laboratory physical objective in mechanics, fluids, oscillatory motion, or thermodynamics, students will correctly construct physical systems, learn to use and manipulate laboratory apparatus, and correctly make and analyze measurements of these physical systems.

 Each lab is designed to address this SLO.
 Lab instructions are designed to measure effectiveness in meeting this SLO.
 Lab PHET simulations are used as a way to measure effectiveness in meeting this SLO.